zwang2244/bug-free-bassoon/rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks
+As a group we will agree who gets what and that assigned person must consent to the task.

 ## How will we will track progress (and follow-up) on completion of tasks